cerc-io/watcher-ts/packages/mobymask-v2-watcher/indexing.md

       yarn server
       ```

   * Run query in [GraphQL endpoint](http://127.0.0.1:3010/graphql) to get events in a range.
-Following query is for getting events in the range of mainnet blocks indexed for mobymask-watcher:
+Following query is for getting events in the range of mainnet blocks indexed for mobymask-v2-watcher:

     ```graphql
     query {